MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 The automated process involves downloading a PowerShell script onto the VM that's being converted to an image.
 Example automation scripts are found in Microsoft documentation.
 If you're following the recommendation for Packer pipelines, you can include this process as an extra task.

-For more information on installing language packs in Windows 10 multi-session, see [Install language packs on Windows 10 VMs in Windows Virtual Desktop](/azure/virtual-desktop/language-packs).
+For more information on installing language packs in Windows 10 Enterprise multi-session, see [Install language packs on Windows 10 VMs in Windows Virtual Desktop](/azure/virtual-desktop/language-packs).

 ### Integrate Windows Virtual Desktop golden image creation with DevOps